-The Qualifying Exam has recently been revised.
+The Qualifying Exam has recently been revised (9/23/2014).
 The procedure outlined on this page supplants earlier documents.
-IfA members may review the rationale for the new format and recommendations developed after the new Qual Exam was given for the first time in 2006.
+IfA members may review the rationale for the new format and the series of recommendations developed after the new Qual Exam was given for the first time in 2006.

-4. A student who does not pass the oral exam will take the written exam roughly one month later.
+3. A student who does not obtain a P* on the oral exam will take the written exam roughly one month later.
 The exam committee will be responsible for creating and grading the questions on the written exam.
 A grade of P* on the written exam is required for remaining in the PhD Program.